Phone: 07870 631253

 This is using a combination of trauma informed approaches, neuroscience, developmental psychology, compassion-focused therapy, and creative tools.
 You can find out more about my approach here.

-I offer in online therapy across the UK and in person therapy in my counselling rooms in Brighton and Hove.
+I offer in online therapy across the UK and the world. and also in person therapy in my counselling rooms in Brighton and Hove.